 Before launching MDF Strategies, Matthew served as head of corporate communications for AMC Networks for several years, where he promoted each of the company's entertainment brands and served on the senior team that launched groundbreaking content such as Mad Men and Breaking Bad.
 In 2007, Matthew joined The Weinstein Company to serve as Chief Communications Officer and Senior Vice President of Corporate Affairs.
 Only seven months later, Matthew resigned from his position, negotiated out of his contract, and joined AOL, where he reported to Chairman Randy Falco and served as Senior Vice President of Communications.

-Prior, Matthew served on Capitol Hill, working as Press Aide for House Democratic Leader Richard A. Gephardt, Congresswoman Debbie Stabenow, the Democratic Leadership Council, and a variety of political campaigns.
+Prior, Matthew established his skill-sets as a Press Secretary on Capitol Hill, where he worked for House Democratic Leader Richard A. Gephardt, Congresswoman Debbie Stabenow, the Democratic Leadership Council, and various political campaigns throughout the country.

-He passionately supports various political causes, the revitalization of the City of Newark, strong education policy, and the Boston Red Sox.
+He passionately supports various political causes, revitalizing the City of Newark, sound and equitable education policy, and the Boston Red Sox.

-Matthew and his wife Laura are the parents of two beautiful children, two rescued dogs, and spend their time in Montclair, New Jersey and Monterey, Massachusetts.
+Matthew and his wife Laura are the parents of two beautiful children, two rescued dogs, who all spend their time in Montclair, New Jersey, and Monterey, Massachusetts.